brezys/LanGAPP/README.md

 - Once you find an 'id' value navigate to the 'myenv.env' file and change the 'SPEAKER_ID=' to that value (in this instance: 'SPEAKER_ID=3')
 - And save the file

+## Requirements:
+1st - /cd into the folder where your 'requirements.txt' is located 2nd - Run this in the terminal: 'pip install -r requirements.txt'

 ## Current Pre-Requisites:
 (As this application furthers in development most of these will become either included, or done away with through work arounds)
 - Docker Running